RZRussel/PokerGF1/README.md

 #TODO

-- Comlete edge cases in winner detection logic
+- Complete edge cases in winner detection logic
-- Make user input in game interface more friendly
+- Make user input in the game interface more friendly
 - Separate 'bet' from 'raise' in game interface
-- Improve bot logic to be more smart mixing rule-based and formula-based methods.
+- Improve bot logic to be more smart mixing rule-based and formula-based math methods.